frederikprijck/blog.kwintenp/_posts/2017-08-20-multicasting-operators-in-rxjs.md

 ### Reference counting

 The next property we are going to discuss is reference counting.
 As we've seen above, when we get a `ConnectableObservable` we need to call `connect()` on it before the source observable is subscribed to.
 Sometimes, you might want the source observable to be subscribed to as soon as there is at least one subscriber.
 And that's exactly what you can achieve with reference counting through the `refCount` operator.
-Lets see what this looks like in a marble diagram.
+Let's see what this looks like in a marble diagram.

 ```typescript
 source observable:     --0--1--2--!    --0--1!